 After decades of fighting, the Karen National Liberation Army (KNLA) has become the most feared opponent of the Burmese army; some cite it as the most effective guerrilla fighting force active today.
 It’s also one of the few insurgent groups that isn’t considered a terrorist organization by the US, possibly because the KNLA is 100 percent antidrug and exceptionally talented at blowing up government-run meth labs in the middle of the jungle (you know, the ones that supply the majority of Asia’s methamphetamine).

 They usually don’t take too kindly to outsiders, especially those with cameras, but somehow I—a curious Canadian photographer—managed to embed with the KNLA’s Special Forces division.

 It took a lot of work (including the help of a shady mercenary) to arrange an introduction with one of the KNLA’s top officers, Colonel Ner Dah Mya.
 After a tense meeting, the colonel granted me access to the rebel-held territory known as Kawthoolei.

 Entering the region is especially nerveracking because it’s an active jungle battlefield littered with mines.
 According to the Thai Royal Army, over 70 percent of the 1,268-mile border has been seeded with antipersonnel explosives.
-Realising that every step you take could be your last is a total mindfuck, but when you’re flanked by guys who kill everything that moves for a living and are known as “jungle ghosts”, you quickly learn to mimic them and act unfased.
+Realizing that every step you take could be your last is a total mindfuck, but when you’re flanked by guys who kill everything that moves for a living and are known as “jungle ghosts,” you quickly learn to mimic them and act unfazed.